I’m always broke.

 Which is why it’s very important to keep learning and expand our knowledge.

-8. Start Investing
+8. When You’re Broke, Start Investing

-The key is starting small.
+- The key to investing is starting small.

 The best part of all?

-Saving becomes a habit.
+Saving and investing becomes a habit.

-You attract what you think about.
+Remember, you attract what you think about.

 You Might Also Enjoy…